factor1/prelude-wp/README.md

 * Package a theme for upload to Wordpress

 ### Wordpress Functions ###
-Factor1 Blank Wordpress Theme has some nifty features built into `functions.php` to make developing a custom Wordpress theme a little easier.
+Prelude has some nifty features built into `functions.php` to make developing a custom Wordpress theme a little easier.
 * Shortcode Maker - allows for easy creation of custom shortcodes.
 Useful for buttons or custom media embeds.
 * Defer jQuery Parsing using the HTML5 defer property
 * Customize Wordpress Admin Login / Admin Footer Text